-Probably the most noble and admirable decision adult children will make is to open up their house to an aging parent.
-Our parents raised and took care of us when we needed help and support, so it seems like a no-brainer to return the favor when it becomes unsafe for Mom or Dad to live alone.
-But there are a number of considerations to take into account before taking this step.
-Comprehensive Home Care outlines a number of the key questions to think about when caring for older parents and considering having them move into your home:
+Probably the most admirable decision an adult can make is to open up their house to an older parent.
+Our parents took care of us, so it seems obvious to return the favor if they need a safe place to live.
+However, there are a number of things to consider when caring for older parents.

-Are home modifications required?
-Walk through your home and try to see it through the viewpoint of a senior.
-Are pathways clear between the senior’s bedroom, bathroom, kitchen area, etc.?
+Walk through your home and try to see it through the viewpoint of your parent.
+Are pathways clear between the senior’s bedroom, bathroom, kitchen, etc.?
 Are there any tripping dangers, such as throw rugs?
-Should you install grab bars, an elevated toilet seat, or other home healthcare equipment?
+Should you install grab bars, an elevated toilet seat, or other home care equipment?
 Are there any stairs to maneuver?
 Is the house wheelchair-accessible?

-Will someone be at home each day?
-Isolation and the dangers of being left alone will still be a problem in the event that you and your spouse work outside the home.
+Isolation and the dangers of being left alone will still be a problem if you and your spouse work outside the home.

-Another factor to consider is the fact that giving up status as “head of the household” is extremely challenging for some seniors.
-It takes some prior careful planning to figure out the best way to help the older adult maintain self-esteem, autonomy and a sense of control.
+Giving up status as “head of the household” is extremely challenging for some seniors.
+It takes careful planning to help your parent maintain self-esteem, autonomy, and a sense of control.

 If you’re feeling uncertain about your ability to look after your elderly loved one, another choice may be better suited to both the senior and your family.
-One option to take a look at could be the addition of an in-home senior care provider, such as Comprehensive Home Care.
-Our knowledgeable caregivers partner with families in Charlotte so that seniors stay safe and thrive inside their homes – whether that involves just a couple of hours each week of companionship to promote socialization, personal care assistance for safe bathing and dressing, help with household chores and meal preparation, or round-the-clock, live-in care.
-We provide a free in-home consultation to find out about your senior loved one and then suggest a strategy of care to handle all concerns.
+One option to consider is the addition of a home care provider, such as a Comprehensive Home Care specialist.
+Our knowledgeable caregivers partner with families in Charlotte so that seniors stay safe and thrive inside their homes – whether that involves a few hours each week of companionship to promote socialization, personal care assistance for safe bathing and dressing, help with household chores and meal preparation, or round-the-clock, live-in care.
+We provide a free in-home consultation to learn about your senior loved one and then suggest a strategy of care to handle all concerns.
 Call us today at 704-333-5214 or contact us online to find out more about our Charlotte, NC, senior care services.